PistonDevelopers/Piston-Tutorials/sudoku/chp-07.md

 ## Chapter 7

-While it's pretty exciting to put numbers into a grid, we need a couple more features to call it sudoku.
+While it's pretty exciting to put numbers into a grid, we need a couple more features to call it Sudoku.
 In this chapter we'll implement a function to read in an [SDM file](https://www.sudocue.net/fileformats.php), which contains a full puzzle on a single line.
 For example, the line